danielacraciun/brewer/README.md

 # brewer #

-### brew your own! ###
-barebone flask app for a tasty, delightfully smooth start
+barebone flask app
 what it does:
 - customizable webapp with minimum boilerplate
 - can be easily deployed to heroku
-- supports various environments configs (add your own, too!)
+- supports various environments configs
 - sqlalchemy and migrations included
 - manager included